-The right-holder of a registered trade mark has a right to prohibit:
+The right-holder of a registered trade mark has the right to prohibit:

-- any use of a mark that is identical to its trade mark for the same products and/or services; - any use of an identical or similar mark for identical or similar products and/or services,

-- if there is a possibility of confusion for the public; and - any use of an identical or similar mark for different products and/or services, if the trade mark is well known in Armenia and the use of the mark would unfairly benefit the infringing party.
+- the use of a mark that is identical to its trade mark for the same products and/or services; - the use of an identical or similar mark for identical or similar goods and/or services if there is a likelihood of consumer confusion; and - the use of an identical or similar mark for different goods and/or services if the trade mark is declared as well known in Armenia and the use of the mark may cause damage to the interests of the owner of the well-known trademark.

-The length of protection is ten years from the application and can be renewed indefinitely for ten years at a time.
+The length of protection is ten years from the filing date and can be renewed indefinitely every ten years.